Redbourn: Governance

-Economy and transport
+Economy

-Redbourn was for a long time the centre of a farming community, and for a time had a successful watercress business on the water meadows of the River Ver.
+For a long time, Redbourn was the centre of a farming community; it had a successful watercress business on the water meadows of the River Ver.
 Just south of the village, flour was ground at Redbournbury Mill, a recently restored watermill.

-Silk throwing was carried out at the steam-driven Woollam's Mill near Redbourn Common.
+Silk throwing was carried out at the steam-driven Woollam's Mill, near Redbourn Common.
 The mill was taken over by John Mangrove & Son, but closed in 1938.
 At the outbreak of the Second World War, Brooke Bond took over the silk mill as a food factory.
 Whilst it was still open, a young man in the village fell into a vat of jam and died.
 After a successful lobbying campaign by schoolchildren in 2003, a memorial bench was unveiled to Sticky Joe, as he had come to be known.
-After the closure of the factory in 1996 the old silk mill manager's house (the grade II-listed Silk Mill House) was given to Redbourn Parish Council and it became the Redbourn Village Museum, opening in May 2000.
+After the closure of the factory in 1996, the old silk mill manager's house, the grade II-listed Silk Mill House was given to Redbourn Parish Council; it became the Redbourn Village Museum, opening in May 2000.
 The former silk mill site is now a housing estate.

-Local grocer Russell Harborough also set up a jam-making factory, which in 1956 was bought by Thomas Mercer Ltd, a marine chronometer manufacturer.
+Local grocer Russell Harborough also set up a jam-making factory; in 1956, it was bought by Thomas Mercer Ltd, a marine chronometer manufacturer.
 The site, just off High Street, is now an industrial estate.

-Old industries in the village included making straw plait and hat making – Redbourn Village Hall in the centre of the village High Street was formerly a straw hat factory, which has been extensively renovated, thanks mainly to money from the National Lottery and Redbourn Parish Council.
+Old industries in the village included making straw plait and hat making.
+Redbourn Village Hall, in the centre of the village's High Street, was formerly a straw hat factory, which has been extensively renovated, thanks mainly to money from the National Lottery and Redbourn Parish Council.

-Owing to its proximity to London, Redbourn became an important coaching station in the 17th and 18th centuries, and it was known as the "Street of Inns", with at least 25 pubs and inns at its peak.
-However, the expansion of the railways in the 1840s sounded the death knell of stagecoaches.
-A branch railway line known as the Nickey line, from Hemel Hempstead to Harpenden, passed through Redbourn.
-It opened on 16 July 1877 and closed in 1979.
-The route is now a public footpath and cycle path.
-The first bus service through the village started in 1908, though buses took some years to become established.

-In 1903 a Mr Boucher, the local dentist, owned the first private car in the village, a 6 hp Gladiator.
+In 1903, Mr Boucher, the local dentist, owned the first private car in the village, a 6 hp Gladiator.
 Several motor rallies were held in Redbourn in the 1900s using The Bull pub as a base.
-Three garages, in High Street, Dunstable Road, and at Church End, have closed, leaving only a filling station next to The Chequers pub in the St Albans Road.
+Three garages, in High Street, Dunstable Road and at Church End, have closed, leaving only a filling station next to The Chequers pub in the St Albans Road.

+Transport

+The nearest National Rail stations are at: